Beast of the Week

-I have been involved in sport for as long as I can remember – swimming and skiing as a young child, which eventually turned to soccer, field hockey, and rugby in my teen years.
-Rugby was the sport that defined me for many years, and was what eventually led me into CrossFit.
+I have been involved in the sport for as long as I can remember – swimming and skiing as a young child, which eventually turned to soccer, field hockey, and rugby in my teen years.
+Rugby was the sport that defined me for many years and was what eventually led me into psychics and CrossFit.
 In the summer of 2015, I was at a rugby game in my hometown of Halifax, Nova Scotia, a new Crossfit gym had just opened up and they were holding a burpee contest for a 1-month free membership.
 I entered the contest, magically completed 34 burpees in 1 minute and started CrossFit the following week.

 2- How is CrossFit now influencing your life?

 I try to employ the CrossFit mentality to other aspects of my life, I break up life tasks into short WODs: dishes for time, a 10 min tidy-up AMRAP – I can do anything for 10mins!

 3- What is your daily routine when working out?